Noah85443/scriptie_ki/CODA/READ.md

 ### function [xgg,ygg,dxgg,dygg,denom,sxgg,sygg]=fill_vals(xgg,ygg,cc,xystd)
 Fills in non-continuous values in the displacement map (x and y) with the mean of their neighbors.
+Parameters not of importance.